IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

     ok: created action hello
     ```

-3. List all actions; it should show the `hello` action you just created:
+3. List all Actions; it should show the `hello` Action you just created:

     ```bash
     ibmcloud fn action list